psychemedia/eurydice-resources/resources/fundraising_relief.md

 The Executive Committee of the Eurydice Relief Fund has prepared, for presentation to the General Committee, a scheme, based upon a report of Mr. Finlaison, the actuary, for the distribution of the fund among the widows, children, and other relatives of the officers and seamen lost in that ill fated vessel.
 The fund somewhat exceeds twenty-two thousand pounds; and the scheme, and the expenses of carrying it out, will absorb all but three thousand.
 It is proposed that any balance remaining should be handed to the Royal Naval Relief Fund.

 ---
+TEXT

+Notwithstanding a delay in the handing over of the fund to the Royal Commissioners of the Patriotic Fund, the first of the general support payments were covered.

+---

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000069/18781030/005/0002